FAIRsharing

 Please choose the standard type appropriate for your resource.
 If your resource does not fit into any of these categories, then please get in touch:

-ID schemas in scope for this record type.
+Globally unique, and persistent.
 Non-resolvable, but persistent and unique identifiers shared across resources and communities such as Reaction InChi, CAS registration numbers and EC numbers.
 Although they don't "click and resolve" without help, they are consistently used through a number of communities and therefore are in scope.
+Another example is the IVOA identifier, which is intended for a large, single-domain community of virtual observatories that use this identifier system for linking and identifying data.

 Database records are divided into three subtypes.
 Please choose the record type appropriate to your resource.
 If your resource does not fit into any of these categories, then please get in touch.
 Please choose from the following types: